Welcome to Cardiff Muslim Primary School

 CMPS Latest News

-Insha'Allah our school will be re-opening its doors to the pupils on Monday 7th September.
+Insha'Allah our school will be re-opening its doors to the pupils in FP on Monday 22nd February and to the KS2 pupils on Monday 15th March 2021.

 We look forward to seeing everyone at the school with an emphasis on social distancing and a safe & happy environment!